-- Rapidly advance the development of our lead product candidate, SEL-212, for the treatment of refractory and tophaceous gout.
-SEL-212 has the potential to be the first non-immunogenic biologic treatment of refractory and tophaceous gout.
-We are currently conducting a comprehensive Phase 1/2 clinical program, comprised of two Phase 1 clinical studies, for which we expect to receive final data in the first half of 2016, and a Phase 2 clinical trial, which we expect to initiate in 2016.
+- Rapidly advance the development of our lead product candidate, SEL-212, for the treatment of refractory and chronic tophaceous gout.
+SEL-212 has the potential to be the first biologic treatment for gout that durably controls uric acid in refractory gout and dissolves and removes harmful deposits of uric acid crystals in chronic tophaceous gout.
+We are currently conducting a comprehensive Phase 1/2 clinical program, comprised of two Phase 1 clinical studies, for which we expect to receive final data in the first half of 2016, and a Phase 2 clinical trial, which we expect to initiate in the second half of 2016.
 We plan to advance this program through regulatory approval and commercialization. - Leverage our SVP technology for immune tolerance to develop novel uses and classes of non-immunogenic biologics.
-We intend to use our SVP technology to develop first-in-class non-immunogenic versions of therapeutic enzymes or proteins for human therapy.
+We intend to use our SVP technology to develop first-inclass non-immunogenic versions of therapeutic enzymes or proteins for human therapy.
 We have several programs in various stages of discovery and we plan to continue to identify opportunities.
 In addition, we intend to pursue opportunities to in-license proprietary enzymes that we can co-administer with our SVP-Rapamycin to address the issues of immunogenicity and develop effective proprietary products.
-We also intend to use our SVP technology to develop AAV-based gene therapies designed to mitigate the formation of ADAs and therefore enable repeat administration. - Establish infrastructure and capabilities to commercialize our products in rare and orphan diseases.
+We also intend to use our SVP technology to develop AAV-based gene therapies designed to mitigate the formation of ADAs and therefore enable repeat administration.

+- Establish infrastructure and capabilities to commercialize our products in rare and orphan diseases.
 While we believe our SVP technology may be broadly applicable across disease areas, we intend to focus our proprietary efforts on developing and commercializing proprietary SVP-enabled products for rare diseases where there is high unmet medical need.
 Therapies for treating rare diseases require focused commercial efforts and coordination with patient groups and investigators.
 As our product candidates advance towards commercialization, we intend to build a commercial infrastructure to market our products to capture the full value of our proprietary SVP products. - Selectively pursue collaborations and maximize the value of our SVP programs for immune tolerance.
-In addition to our own proprietary product development efforts, we are collaborating with Genethon to pursue AAV gene therapies and Sanofi on programs for a food allergy, celiac disease and type 1 diabetes.
+In addition to our own proprietary product development efforts, we are in discussions with third parties regarding potential collaborations to pursue AAV gene therapies and are collaborating with Sanofi on programs for a food allergy, celiac disease and type 1 diabetes.
 We also intend to selectively pursue additional collaborations with biopharmaceutical companies to further leverage our SVP technology. - Utilize our expertise in SVP to stimulate the immune system to fight disease.
 We are currently developing prophylactic and therapeutic vaccines that activate the immune system to fight disease through our SVP immune stimulation programs, which are primarily funded by grants.
 Our current product pursuits include a SVP product to treat HPV-associated cancers, a SVP nicotine vaccine for smoking cessation and relapse prevention and a SVP product for the prevention of malaria.
 We are developing our programs for HPV-associated cancers and smoking cessation and prevention on our own with grant funding from the Skolkovo Foundation for our HPV program and from the National Institute for Drug Abuse for our nicotine program.
 We are developing our malaria program under a sponsored research arrangement with The Bill and Melinda Gates Foundation.